laravel/docs/starter-kits.md

 php artisan migrate
 ```

 During installation, Breeze will add an `APP_FRONTEND_URL` environment variable to your application's `.env` file.
 This URL should be the URL of your JavaScript application.
-During local development, this will typically be `http://localhost:3000`.
+This will typically be `http://localhost:3000` during local development.

 <a name="next-reference-implementation"></a>
 #### Next.js Reference Implementation

 Finally, you are ready to pair this backend with the frontend of your choice.
-A reference implementation of the Breeze frontend written in Next is [available on GitHub](https://github.com/laravel/breeze-next).
+A Next reference implementation of the Breeze frontend is [available on GitHub](https://github.com/laravel/breeze-next).
 This frontend is maintained by Laravel and contains the same user interface as the traditional Blade and Inertia stacks provided by Breeze.

 <a name="laravel-jetstream"></a>
 ## Laravel Jetstream